ropellad/LDD3-Notes/Chapter_7_Time_Delays_DeferedWork.md

 #### Short Delays

-When dealing with latencies in hardware, delays are usually a few dozen microseconds at most.
+When dealing with latency in hardware, delays are usually a few dozen microseconds at most.
 In this case, using the clock tick is not the way to go.

 The kernel functions ndelay, udelay, and mdelay serve well for short delays, delaying execution for the specified number of nanoseconds, microseconds, or milliseconds respectively.
 Their prototypes are: